avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

-The simulation results (two dimensional fields of e.g. peak velocities / pressure or flow depth) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow depth, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based run-out (including direct comparison to possible references, see :ref:`area-indicators`) for different simulations.
+The simulation results (two dimensional fields of e.g. peak velocities / pressure or flow depth) are processed in a way that it is possible to compare characteristic values that are directly linked to the flow variables such as maximum peak flow depth, maximum peak velocity or deduced quantities, for example maximum peak pressure, pressure based runout (including direct comparison to possible references, see :ref:`area-indicators`) for different simulations.

 AIMEC (Automated Indicator based Model Evaluation and Comparison, :cite:`Fi2013`) was developed to analyze and compare avalanche simulations.
 The computational module presented here is inspired from the original AIMEC code.